Econergy is developing proposals for a solar farm on land near Exton Lane in Rutland

 Econergy is committed to using local suppliers, creating new jobs throughout the construction and operational stages of the project when possible.

-During the public consultation period, we were actively contacting and seeking feedback from the public about our proposal.
+July – September 2022: Community consultation was undertaken on the proposals from 18 July to 4 September 2022.
+During the public consultation period, we were actively contacting and seeking feedback from the public about our proposals.

-- 15 July: We sent a letter to the few residents who live very close to the site location, introducing the project and offering to meet to discuss.
+• 15 July: Letter issued to the few residents who live very close to the site location, introducing the project and offering to meet to discuss.

-- 18 July: We sent a postcard to 891 residents who live near the site, introducing the project and inviting them to attend the consultation events.
+• 18 July: Postcard issued to 891 residents who live near the site, introducing the project and inviting them to attend public information events.

-- 19 July: We contacted local press to inform them of the project, which was then included in several articles in newspapers that serve the local area.
+• 19 July: Local press contacted to inform them of the project, which was then included in several articles in newspapers that serve the local area.

-- 26 July: We conducted a webinar to explain the project and answer questions.
+• 26 July: Public webinar held to explain the project and answer questions.

-- 27 July: We held an information event at Exton Village Hall, where 70 residents visited to ask questions and provide their feedback
+• 27 July: Information event held at Exton Village Hall, where 70 residents visited to ask questions and provide their feedback

-- 4 August: We sent an additional letter to the residents with an update from the consultation events.
-We highlighted that the indicative plan for the project had been updated in response to feedback we received during the events in regard to the depiction of hedgerows, and reminded them to submit feedback before the end of the consultation period.
+• 4 August: Additional letter issued to residents with an update from the consultation events.
+This highlighted that the indicative plan for the project had been updated in response to feedback received during the events in regard to the depiction of hedgerows, and reminded recipients to submit feedback before the end of the consultation period.

-- 15 August: We notified both elected official and the press that we had decided to extend the public consultation period by an additional 3 weeks until 4 September.
+• 15 August: Elected officials and the press were notified that we had decided to extend the public consultation period by an additional 3 weeks until 4 September.

 General

 • Exton Energy is being developed by Econergy, an Independent Power Producer.
-Econergy has a proven track record of building, owning, and operating renewable energy projects across the UK.
-It is currently developing 224 projects that would generate a total of 7.2 GW of renewable energy in 6 countries around the world.
-Econergy is powering the world’s future energy needs with world-leading renewable energy plants optimised to provide a consistent supply of sustainable energy with significant positive environmental impact.
+Econergy has a proven track record of building, owning, and operating renewable energy projects renewable energy projects across Europe.
+We are helping to power the world’s future energy needs with world-leading renewable energy plants optimised to provide a consistent supply of sustainable energy with a significant environmental impact.

 [1] Based on Ofgem’s typical household consumption values.